 Almost all "Earth Notes" content is written by Damon Hart-Davis.
 There are a few contributions from guests.

 Photos and images are largely from Damon.
 Some are from the Gallery.
 In all other cases appropriate permissions are held or available.
-(Up to the images being in the public domain in some cases.)
+(The images are in the public domain in some cases.)

 For images from others, look for: